Track & Trace

 Sea Freight updates in the Middle East

-• ZIM reports that all local terminals in both Ashdod and Haifa are functioning as usual, with some limitations on DG cargo that will be handled on a case-by-case basis.
+• ZIM reports that all local terminals in both Ashdod and Haifa are functioning as usual.

 • Jebel Ali, the UAE's largest container port, is currently operational.